 This time there was no time pressure on me, and I knew that I would succeed as long as I keep learning and improving every day, little by little.

 I found work as a Freelance SEO writer, and that job put food on my table.
 In the meantime, I also joined Wealthy Affiliate, which is a sort of school for newbies who want to become affiliate marketers (read this Wealthy Affiliate Review here for more info).

 I studied hard, tried things, experimented a lot.

 Some of it worked, most didn’t, but I was able to build up my blog from the ground up little by little.

 Now it’s still not where I want it to be but I’m in the process of transitioning from freelance writing to affiliate marketing.

 It’s exciting and a tonne of fun.

 For the most part, yeah.
-I have clients and regular work but in my spare time, I’m working on developing my affiliate marketing business.
+I have clients and regular work, but I’m working on developing my affiliate marketing business in my spare time.